Building insurance

 Did THCH follow the Section 20 process?

-The insurance premium is for one year only and therefore a Section 20 is not required.
+The insurance premium was for one year only and therefore a Section 20 is not required.

 Can I place my own building insurance policy and opt out of this charge?